devmeto5/API-testing-with--python/README.md

 # API Testing with Python

-This guide will help you create and run automated tests for an API using Python.
+This guide will help you create and run automated tests for an API using Python

 ## Step 1: Install Required Tools
 First, you will need Python and the `pip` package manager.
 Make sure the following tools are installed: